-- Routine Monitoring – ASI is USEPA Approved for Cryptosporidium analysis under the Long Term 2 Enhanced Surface Water Treatment Rule (LT2) Laboratory Quality Program and we have helped hundreds of public water suppliers throughout the United States meet their LT2 compliance requirements.
-We have analyzed more than 30,000 samples using EPA Method 1623 for the detection of Cryptosporidium and Giardia.
-In addition, ASI is NELAP accredited through the Florida DOH for selected parameters and matrices.
+- Routine Monitoring – ASI is USEPA Approved for Cryptosporidium analysis for LT2 Round 2, under the Long Term 2 Enhanced Surface Water Treatment Rule (LT2) Laboratory Quality Program.
+ASI has helped more thnan 400 public water suppliers throughout the United States meet their LT2 compliance requirements.
+We have analyzed more than 20,000 samples using EPA Method 1623 for the detection of Cryptosporidium and Giardia.
+In addition, ASI is NELAP accredited through the New Hampshire ELAP, Florida DOH and Texas TCEQ for selected parameters and matrices.
 We serve clients nationwide regarding compliance and non-compliance samples of water.

 - LT2 Variance Assessment – After a nationwide search, ASI was selected by Portland Water Bureau (Portland, OR) to serve as their microbiological laboratory for Method 1623 analyses in pursuit of, application for, and, ultimately, compliance with a treatment variance under the Long Term 2 Enhanced Surface Water Treatment Rule.
 This project included analysis of well over 1,000 samples, including high volume samples (200L), high frequency samples (20+ per week), routine and event based samples, reservoir and tributary water and wildlife scat samples.
 ASI also developed and validated a method modification to address a seasonal water matrix that interfered with protozoa recovery.
 The modified method, which overcame the seasonal matrix effect, was accepted by the USEPA and the State of Oregon, Oregon Health Authority (OHA) and ultimately, PWB’s request for a LT2 treatment variance was granted by the OHA.